 - 5.8.1.
-If a child/young person discloses that he or she has been abused or neglected, the member of staffor volunteer should: - 5.8.1.1.
+If a child/young person discloses that he or she has been abused or neglected, the member of staff or volunteer should: - 5.8.1.1.
 Listen to what is being said without displaying shock or disbelief, allowing the child/young person to talk freely and at their own pace. - 5.8.1.2.
 Take what the child/young person says seriously. - 5.8.1.3.
 Listen and only ask questions when it is necessary to obtain clarification. - 5.8.1.4.
-Ask only open questions such as How did that happen?
+Ask only open questions such as 'How did that happen?
 What was happening at the time?
-Anything else you want to tell me?

-Not ask leading questions which may be considered as suggesting what might have happened, or who has perpetrated the abuse, as this can later be interpreted as putting ideas into the child/young person's mind. - 5.8.1.5.
+Anything else you want to tell me?'
+Not asking leading questions which may be considered as suggesting what might have happened, or who has perpetrated the abuse, as this can later be interpreted as putting ideas into the child/young person's mind.

+- 5.8.1.5.
 Reassure the child/young person, but do not make promises, particularly about maintaining confidentiality it might be necessary to refer to other agencies.
-It is better to say that you might have to tell someone whowill ensure the correct action is taken.
+It is better to say that you might have to tell someone who will ensure the correct action is taken. - 5.8.1.6.

-- 5.8.1.6.
 Reassure the child/young person that they were right to tell someone. - 5.8.1.7.
 Remain objective and not prejudge an alleged perpetrator. - 5.8.1.8.
 Make a written record as soon as possible, using the child/young person's language when relaying what they said (do not include the personal opinion of the note taker). - 5.8.1.9.
-Pass the information to the DSL without delay.
+Pass the information to the DSL without delay. - 5.8.1.10.
+All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+This should not prevent professional curiosity and discussions with the DSL.